Our Team

 Community Leader

 Rebecca is dedicated to her community and helping others.
 She believes collaboration and community voices are key to solving food insecurity and providing essential care and resources to those in need.
-At Vital CxNs, Rebecca helps lead our food access initiatives and helps run the Hyde Park Food Pop Up which serves fresh produce to over 200 families per week.
-In her role as Community Leader, she seeks to empower others to advocate for their needs and be a part of decision making in their communities.
+As a Community Leader at Vital CxNs, Rebecca leads food access initiatives, empowering others to advocate for their needs and participate in decision making in their communities.
+In her community, Rebecca helps run the Hyde Park Food Pop Up which serves fresh produce to over 200 families per week.
 Rebecca loves spending quality time with her children, grandchildren, and pups and whenever she gets the chance, traveling to great beaches around the world!

 Rich Joseph